Best Interest Rates for July 2020

-- Commit to Starting: Open an online savings account today and set up automatic deposits.
+If you are new to banking, you can easily open an online savings account today and set up automatic deposits.
 If you set a deposit you can afford, you won’t miss the money.
 Make a commitment to leave the account alone unless you have a major emergency.

 All of these strategies for savings do not put your money at risk thanks to the Federal Deposit Insurance Corp. which insures all domestic deposits up to $250,000.

 To maximize growth to a fuller extent, you’ll need to get into investing which does come with the risk of loss.